VET Program Approval and Maintenance Procedure

 Executive Officer, Curriculum Committee Academic Secretariat Mailbox

-1. Send extract to Quality Assurance Services and Students and Registrar Services notifying of approval.
+1. Send extract to Strategic Regulatory Services and Student and Registrar Services notifying of approval.

 G.